apache/cordova-docs/www/docs/en/dev/config_ref/index.md

 # Config.xml

-Config.xml is a global configuration file that controls many aspects of a cordova application's behavior.
+`config.xml` is a global configuration file that controls many aspects of a cordova application's behavior.
 This platform-agnostic XML file is arranged based on the W3C's [Packaged Web Apps (Widgets)](http://www.w3.org/TR/widgets/) specification, and